ginobilinie/medSynthesis/README.md

 This project is for medical image synthesis with generative adversarial networks (GAN).

-Currently, we have uploaded a 2D GAN in this repository (3D version will aslo shared soon).
-The more information can be refered to our paper:
+Currently, we have uploaded a 2D GAN in this repository (3D version will also be shared soon).
+Detailed information can be found in our paper:

 <a  href="https://link.springer.com/chapter/10.1007/978-3-319-66179-7_48">Medical Image Synthesis with Context-Aware Generative Adversarial Networks</a>